Spacial/awesome-arts/README.md

 - [Berin's sketches](https://berinhard.github.io/sketches/): This is a list of sketches I'm creating while learning and exploring Processing.
 - [ProcessingTeachingSketches](https://github.com/jeffThompson/ProcessingTeachingSketches): Teaching sketches created in Processing (and Java)
 - [command](https://github.com/davidbouchard/command): A tiny library for Processing to run external programs and commands from a sketch (and capture their output if needed).
+- [haxademic](https://github.com/cacheflowe/haxademic): A personal toolkit for Java/Processing projects in Eclipse

 ## Noise